Derived autoequivalences from periodic algebras: Constructing autoequivalences

 the \emph{truncated resolution of $E$}, denoted $Y$.
 If $\sigma$ is the identity automorphism then we say $E$ is \emph{periodic}. \end{defn}

 Note that we do not insist that period $n$ is minimal.
 However, every $\sigma$-periodic algebra has a minimal period, which depends on $\sigma$.

-We record the following theorem, which is very useful for testing whether a given algebra is twisted periodic. \begin{thm}[\cite{gss}] All twisted periodic algebras are self-injective, and moreover an algebra $E$ is twisted periodic if and only if every simple $E$-module has a periodic projective resolution. \end{thm} More information on periodic algebras can be found in the survey by Erdmann and Skowro\'nski \cite{erdsko}.
+We record the following theorem, which is very useful for testing whether a given algebra is twisted periodic.
+The first statement of the theorem is due to M. C. R. Butler. \begin{thm}[\cite{gss}] All twisted periodic algebras are self-injective, and moreover an algebra $E$ is twisted periodic if and only if every simple $E$-module has a periodic projective resolution. \end{thm} More information on periodic algebras can be found in the survey by Erdmann and Skowro\'nski \cite{erdsko}.

 The following result will be important in Section 4. \begin{prop} If a twisted-periodic algebra has two truncated resolutions of the same length then they are chain homotopy equivalent.

 \begin{pf} Suppose we have truncated resolutions